larsch/ocra/README.txt

 == DESCRIPTION:

 OCRA (One-Click Ruby Application) builds Windows executables from Ruby source code.
-The executable is a self-extracting, self-running package that contains the Ruby interpreter, your source code and any additional ruby libraries or DLL.
+The executable is a self-extracting, self-running executable that contains the Ruby interpreter, your source code and any additionally needed ruby libraries or DLL.

 == FEATURES/PROBLEMS:

-* FIX (list of features or problems)
+* LZMA Compression (optional, default on)
+* Windows support only
+* Ruby 1.9 support
+* Both console programs and desktop programs supported (no console will pop up with .rbw files).

+== TODO:

+* Clean up using manual recursive deletion (not SHop).

+== SYNOPSIS:

+ocra.rb [option] your/script.rb

+* OCRA will load your script (using Kernel#load) and build the executable when it exits.

 * Your program should 'require' all necessary files when invoked without arguments, so ocra can detect all dependencies.

-Autoloaded constants should work.
+* Autoloaded constants (e.g. modules and classes) should work.
+Ocra attempts to load all autoload definitions.

-* Ocra does not set up a include path.
+* Ocra does not set up the include path.
 Use "$:.unshift File.dirname(__FILE__)" at the start of your script if you need to 'require' additional source files in the same directory no matter what the user's current working directory is.